The Deities of the Aztecverse: A Living Pantheon

 The Cardinal Powers: The Tezcatlipocas

-The central tension of the Aztecverse is often dictated by the cardinal directions and the mirrors of the Tezcatlipocas.
+The central tension of the Aztecverse is dictated by the cardinal directions and the mirrors of the Tezcatlipocas.

-- Featured in: HTKS (Books 1-4), 13 Secret Cities, Hall of Mirrors.
+- Featured in: How to Kill a Superhero (Books 1–4), 13 Secret Cities, Hall of Mirrors.

 - Featured in: 13 Secret Cities, 9 Lords of Night, Hall of Mirrors.